asreview/asreview/docs/source/lab/exploration.rst

 relevant papers after screening 50 papers, 19 after screening 100 papers and 36 after 200 papers.

-For the *Virus Metagenomics* dataset we expect you to find XX out of YY relevant papers after screening 50 papers, XXX after screening 100 papers and XXX after 200 papers
+For the *Virus Metagenomics* dataset we expect you to find 20 out of 120 relevant papers after screening 50 papers, 40 after screening 100 papers and 70 after 200 papers

 For the *Software Fault Prediction* dataset we expect you to find 25 out of 104 relevant papers after screening 50 papers, 48 after screening 100 papers